Best Freelance Writing Sites For Extra Income

 In this article, I ranked and reviewed the best freelance writing jobs (and sites) so that you can start earning today.

-And If Your looking for good technical writing examples as school is sometimes too theoretical then
+And If You’re looking for good technical writing examples as school is sometimes too theoretical then

 Best Writing Jobs From Home

 Whether you want to start freelancing part-time, learn how to start a blog for your personal brand, or want to make more money online, this guide is for you.

 Being one of the first few freelance job websites, ProBlogger hosts a wide range of contract, full-time, part-time, and freelance jobs in the writing and proofreading space.
 If you’re a copywriter or have experience with WordPress and web content, check out their job postings to see what’s available.

 Candidates also get access to a free dashboard wherein they can create an online resume, manage their job applications, and set up job alerts.